 Beyond this choice, your main options to consider are the following:

-- Charring Passions will still be able to keep up in an AoE environment, while providing slightly higher damage against bosses.
+- Charred Passions will still be able to keep up in an AoE environment, while providing slightly higher damage against bosses.
 This can be especially useful in a Tyrannical dungeon.